awesome-llm-papers/awesome-llm-papers.github.io/_publications/qin2023large.markdown

 layout: publication
 title: Large Language Models Are Effective Text Rankers With Pairwise Ranking Prompting
 authors: Zhen Qin et al.
-conference: Arxiv
+conference: 'Findings of the Association for Computational Linguistics: NAACL 2024'
 year: 2023
 citations: 52
 bibkey: qin2023large
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2306.17563'}]
-tags: [GPT, RAG, Efficiency and Optimization, Prompting, Model Architecture]
+tags: [Model Architecture, RAG, Prompting, Efficiency and Optimization, GPT, Evaluation]
 ---
 Ranking documents using Large Language Models (LLMs) by directly feeding the query and candidate documents into the prompt is an interesting and practical